 Level 2: Self Reported with Clinical Signs: Probable Sleep-Related Bruxism

-Level 3: Overnight Polysomnograph with EMG Recording: Definite Sleep-Related Bruxism
+Level 3: Overnight Polysomnography with EMG Muscle Recording: Definite Sleep-Related Bruxism

 How to Simply Test Yourself for Sleep-Related Bruxism: Definite Sleep-Related Bruxism